-Sutayut Osornprasop (known to colleagues and friends as “Tam”) is a Human Development Specialist in the East Asia and the Pacific Region’s Human Development Unit of the World Bank.
+Sutayut Osornprasop (known to colleagues and friends as “Tam”) is a Senior Human Development Specialist in the East Asia and the Pacific Region’s Human Development Unit of the World Bank.

 Based in Bangkok, Dr. Osornprasop is the Health Cluster Leader for Thailand.
 In the past, he has led and provided technical support in several countries in the region in areas of health development, including health financing, HIV prevention, health system strengthening, human resources in health, health governance, and decentralization and post-disaster damage and losses assessment of the health sector.